ymcueva/java-on-aks/README.md

 look at logs and metrics.
 Use Java Flight Recorder, etc.

 ### Stream logs from micro service apps in cloud to development machines
-Soon, you will be able to stream logs from an app to your development machine using `kubectl`, like:
+You can stream logs from micro service apps running on Kubernetes to your development machine using `kubectl`, like:
 ```bash
 # Stream logs from Spring Cloud Config Server
 kubectl logs -f --timestamps=true -l app=config